-Why do teachers in high-poverty schools receive higher bonuses?
+Why do teachers in high-poverty and 40 targeted schools receive higher bonuses?

-One of the goals of IMPACT plus is to help our highest-poverty schools attract and retain outstanding staff members.
+One of the goals of IMPACT plus is to help our highest-need schools attract and retain outstanding staff members.
 This is why we are offering higher bonuses to the individuals who serve in these schools.